Are you aware of the dos and don’ts associated with workplace bathrooms?

 Having read our 8-point guide above, you can feel confident of doing your bit to making your workplace that bit happier and safer, at least hygienically.

-Fresh & Clean offers fully managed hygiene and washroom services rental programs throughout Australia, which can be custom-designed to suit a specific workplace based on a number of criteria, like its operations and staff numbers.
-Services and products provided include feminine hygiene,odour control, soap dispensers, hand-drying systems and cleaning.
+Fresh & Clean offers fully managed hygiene and washroom services rental programs throughout Australia.
+This can be custom-designed to suit a specific workplace based on a number of criteria, like its operations and staff numbers.

-For more on Fresh & Clean, and the products and services that can help your workplace bathroom become a haven from harmful bacteria and associated illnesses, feel free to check out the Fresh & Clean website.
+Create a positive environment and establish good washroom etiquette.
+Contact Fresh & Clean, and discover the products and services that can help your workplace bathroom become a haven from harmful bacteria and associated illnesses, feel free to check out the Fresh & Clean website.